Chalarangelo/30-seconds-of-interviews/questions/for-each-map.md

 #### Answer

-Both methods iterate through the elements of an array. `map()` maps each element to new element by invoking the callback function on each element and returns a new array.
+Both methods iterate through the elements of an array. `map()` maps each element to a new element by invoking the callback function on each element and returning a new array.
 On the other hand, `forEach()` invokes the callback function for each element but does not return a new array. `forEach()` is generally used when causing a side effect on each iteration, whereas `map()` is a common functional programming technique.

 #### Good to hear